fission/fission/README.md

 ```

 Save the external IP addresses of controller and router services in
 FISSION_URL and FISSION_ROUTER, respectively.
+FISSION_URL should be prefixed with a `http://`.
 FISSION_URL is used by
 the fission CLI to find the server.
 (FISSION_ROUTER is only needed
 for the examples below to work.)